mheap/nexmo-developer/_use_cases/en/voice-call-websocket-python.md

 To complete this tutorial, you need:

-* A [Nexmo account](https://dashboard.nexmo.com/sign-up) - for your API key and secret
+* A [Vonage account](https://dashboard.nexmo.com/sign-up) - for your API key and secret
-* [ngrok](https://ngrok.com/) - to make your development web server accessible to Nexmo's servers over the Internet
+* [ngrok](https://ngrok.com/) - to make your development web server accessible to Vonage's servers over the Internet
 * [Node.js](https://nodejs.org/en/download/) - so that you can install the Nexmo CLI using the `npm` package installer

 ## Install the Nexmo CLI

-You'll need a Nexmo virtual number to receive inbound calls.
+You'll need a Vonage virtual number to receive inbound calls.
 If you don't already have one, you can either purchase and configure numbers in the [developer dashboard](https://dashboard.nexmo.com) or use the [Nexmo CLI](https://github.com/Nexmo/nexmo-cli).
 This tutorial uses the CLI.

 Run the following Node Package Manager (`npm`)  command at a terminal prompt to install the CLI and configure it with your API key and secret, which you will find in the [developer dashboard](https://dashboard.nexmo.com):